-Paleo-Indians were also assumed to be moving around in a very nomadic fashion.
-Templeton suggests that people at this time would have been highly mobile, but not as nomadic as previously thought since the environment would have offered more resources than assumed in the “big game hunters” subsistence model.
-But mostly, the hunters remained in motion, following the migration patterns of their prey.
-This same site was occupied again during the Early and Late Archaic periods based upon radiocarbon dates.
-This was clearly an important site to the people of the area since they returned to the site again thousands of years later for further exploitation of the local natural resources.
+Another misconception that was debunked by the Templeton site was that Paleo-Indian groups traveled nomadically.
+While it is true that people were highly mobile, they were not nearly as nomadic as previously believed because the environment would have offered more resources than assumed in the “big game hunters” subsistence model.
+Radiocarbon dates from the Templeton site indicate that it was occupied again during the Early and Late Archaic periods.
+Clearly, Templeton was highly significant to the people in this area since they returned to the site again thousands of years later for further exploitation of the local natural resources.

 Roger W. Moeller

 1984, Paleo-Indian and Early Archaic Occupations in Connecticut.
 Bulletin of the Archaeological Society of Connecticut, Volume 47: 41-47.
 Edited by Renee Kra.

 1980.6LF21 A Paleo-Indian Site in Western Connecticut.
 Published by the American Indian Archaeological Institute, Occasional paper number 2

 Zachary Singer, Peter Leach, Heather Rockwell, Tiziana Matarazzo, Krista Dotzel, Roger Moeller

 ND, Intra-Site Spatial Patterning of the Templeton Paleoindian Site in Western Connecticut. www.wcsu.edu/socialsci/wp-content/uploads/sites/108/2018/07/Intra-Site-Spatial-Patterning-Templeton-Paleoindian-Site-Western-Connecticut.pdf